konsoletyper/teavm-site/_docs/intro/getting-started.md

 ## Further learning

-You can learn TeaVM by examples.
-There are several sources of examples:
+You can learn more about TeaVM from these examples:

 * [Application gallery](/gallery.html).
 * [Samples from TeaVM repository](https://github.com/konsoletyper/teavm/tree/master/samples).